Najjad/StratMiner/README.md

 ##### remove --log if you do not wish to keep log files of your mining

+# How to use: Step 3, Running the program

+Inside of the unzipped file that you have now prepared for mining, run the StrategicMiner.exe file

+You've officially set up the StrategicMiner program!!

-# How to use: Step 3, Checking progress
+# How to use: Step 4, Checking progress
 ## You'll only see progress reports after mining for a little bit beforehand

 if you'd like to check your mining progress, navigate to the website rvn.2miners.com